 This year's BookSpring Read-a-Thon was a huge success.
 We had 231 students participate in 33 classes, and we managed to raise a total of $25,451.58!
 Forty schools in Austin participated, raising $170,532.39 overall.
 That means that Bridge Point raised 15% of the overall total!

 I want to thank everyone who read and donated money to support this worthy cause.
 Your generosity will enable BookSpring to purchase around 8,500 books for kids in Austin.
 That is amazing!

 While everyone who registered online received prizes for participating, we also had some extra special prizes awarded for our top readers, top fundraising class, and top fundraising student.
 Congratulations to these winners!

 Thank you again for all of your help making Read-a-Thon a success.
 I know that next year will be even more incredible!

 Last month, kindergarteners and first graders had the opportunity to attend a presentation by local author, Kat Kronenberg.
 Her debut picture book, Dream Big, was released in January.
 The story follows various jungle creatures, who achieve their dreams by believing in themselves.
 During her visit, Mrs. Kronenberg talked about her own dream of some day publishing a picture book and then led students in an interactive retelling of Dream Big.
 It was a great experience and we are so thankful that Mrs. Kronenberg was willing to visit BPE!

-Ms. Ricter will use this blog to share information and photos of recent library activities and events.
-She plans to update it frequently, so be sure to check back regularly for new posts!
+Ms. Ricter uses this blog to share information and photos of recent library activities and events.
+She updates it frequently, so be sure to check back regularly for new posts!